Estimates of loss function concentration in noisy parametrized quantum circuits: Introduction

 \section{Introduction}

 Quantum computers hold the potential for substantial speed increases across various computational tasks, with a notable example being their capacity to transform our understanding of nature through the simulation of quantum systems \cite{Feynman82, LLoyd96, DiMeglio24}.
-In this context, variational quantum computing offers a versatile tool, which combines quantum and classical computational resources to solve the given tasks faster.
-More specifically, this method requires to iteratively optimize the parameters $\theta$ of a parameterized quantum circuit (PQC) using a classical optimizer.
-The goal is to minimize a loss function, typically expressed as the expectation value of an observable $H$ given $\rho$, the initial quantum state.
+In this context, variational quantum computing offers a versatile tool, which combines quantum and classical computational resources.
 The flexibility and relative simplicity of this approach, coupled with its potential for noise resilience, make it a compelling candidate for near-term quantum devices \cite{Fontana21, Vischi24}.